Sage-Bionetworks/schematic/README.md

 pip3 install --upgrade pip
 ```

+*Note*: If you will need to interact with synapse, please follow step 5 and step 6 in the section below to obtain credentials.

 ## Installation guide for developers/contributors

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.